Find Trade Colleges

 As a testament to the quality of education it offers, Central Penn also is in the top 20% of our Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region ranking.

-One thing to take note of is that IUP does offer online classes in some areas.
+If you are interested in distance education, be sure to check with the school since IUP does offer online classes for certain majors.
 In 2020-2021 about 51% of the undergraduate students at the school chose to take one or more online courses.

-IUP excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
+As a testament to the quality of education it offers, IUP also is in the top 20% of our Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region ranking.

-Read full report on Indiana University of Pennsylvania - Main Campus
+Full Indiana University of Pennsylvania - Main Campus Report

-Out-of-state tuition fees for undergraduate students at CSI are $15,440 per year.
+CSI undergraduate students pay an average of $15,440 in tuition and fees each year.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $16,982 in student loans.

 The average tuition and fees for an out-of-state undergraduate students at DeVry University - New Jersey are $15,032 a year.
-Bachelor’s Degree recipients from this school accumulate an average of $40,306 in student debt by the time they complete their degree.
+On average, bachelor’s degree students take out $40,306 in loans while pursuing their degree.

 WCUPA undergraduate students pay an average of $22,351 in tuition and fees each year.

-Peirce College came in at #17 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Peirce College ranked #17 on this year’s Best Value Trade School Bachelor’s Degree Schools in the Middle Atlantic Region list.
 Located in Philadelphia, Pennsylvania, the very small private not-for-profit school handed out 167 bachelor’s degree awards in 2021-2022.

-Peirce undergraduate students pay an average of $15,060 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate students at Peirce are $15,060 a year.
 Bachelor’s Degree recipients from this school accumulate an average of $32,443 in student debt by the time they complete their degree.

 Interested in an online degree?
 Then you definitely want to check out Peirce.
 Every undergraduate student at the school took at least one class online.